 Module 2: The Essentials of Python¶

-Armed with our growing toolkit of Python objects, and our newfound understanding of how to “reference” them with variables, we proceed to learn how to control the “flow” of logic within our code. “if”, “else”, and “else-if” statements are defined so that we can have branches of code be executed only if user-specified conditions are met (e.g. if a student’s grade is below 65, execute code to email that student a warning). “while-loops” and “for-loops” permit us to execute blocks of code repeatedly (e.g. for each student in this list, execute the code to compute that student’s average score).
-These “control-flow” tools will greatly improve our ability to write useful code.
+Armed with our growing toolkit of Python objects, and our newfound understanding of how to reference them with variables, we proceed to learn how to control the flow of logic within our code. “if”, “else”, and “else-if” statements are defined so that we can have branches of code be executed only if user-specified conditions are met (e.g. if a student’s grade is below 65, execute code to email that student a warning). “while-loops” and “for-loops” permit us to execute blocks of code repeatedly (e.g. for each student in this list, execute the code to compute that student’s average score).
+These so-called control-flow tools will greatly improve our ability to write useful code.

 Returning to a more traditional paradigm of programming languages, we will learn how to define our own functions.
 This will allow us to encapsulate code for reuse and invoke the code on-demand by “calling” the function that contains that code.
 Functions enable us to write code that is modular and to construct powerful algorithms by relying on these functions.

-Finally, we will return to our initial endeavor of learning about the various types of objects that are built-in to Python, adding dictionaries, sets to our inventory.
+Finally, we will return to our initial endeavor of learning about the various types of objects that are built-in to Python, adding dictionaries, sets, and other types of collections to our inventory.
 Now that we are much more familiar with the language as a whole, we can concern ourselves with more nuanced, but extremely important matters.
-This involves discussing the efficiency of the algorithms used “under the hood” by its different data structures.
+This involves discussing the efficiency of the algorithms used under the hood by its different data structures.
 For example, it will become clear that checking if an object is contained in a set is much more efficient than checking for membership in a list.
 Using the right tool for a given task is of manifest importance.

 - Basic Object Types